Tibblue/minesweeper/README.md

 I tried to make the install and run as easy as possible, using .bat files for Windows and a makefile for Linux.

-Advices for improvements are appreciated.
+Advices for improvements are appreciated!!!

 ## Linux